 - 7.7.1 Policy DM13 of the DMP LDD requires development to make provision for parking in accordance with the parking standards set out at Appendix 5 of the same document.
-Appendix 5 sets the parking requirement for dwellings as follows: - 1 bedroom dwellings 1.75 spaces (1 assigned) - 2 bedroom dwellings 2 spaces (1 assigned) - 3 bedroom dwellings 2.25 spaces (2 assigned) - 4 or more bedroom dwellings 3 spaces (3 assigned) - 7.7.2 For the reasons previously explained at paragraph 7.5.2 the parking requirements for the development would be based on six 2-bed units and four 3-bed units.
-The development would require 21 spaces (14 assigned). - 7.7.3 The proposal includes the provision of basement level parking providing 18 parking spaces (6 disabled) with an additional 3 spaces provided within the site frontage; totalling 21 spaces which would meet the parking standards.
-Swept path analysis details have been provided showing tracking for a car into the spaces.
-The spaces generally measure 2.4m x 4.8 metres with the disabled spaces measuring 2.5m x 4.8m which meet the general standards detailed within Policy DM13 of the Development Management Policies LDD.
-Additional space is provided adjacent to the disabled spaces to assist with access to/from vehicles. - 7.7.4 A condition on any consent would require details of the allocation of parking within the development to be formally agreed and for these arrangements to be implemented and maintained.
-The proposed development would include six disabled parking spaces.
-These spaces can be secured by condition through the submission of a Parking Management Plan to be agreed by the Local Planning Authority.
+Appendix 5 sets the parking requirement for dwellings as follows: - 1 bedroom dwellings 1.75 spaces (1 assigned) - 2 bedroom dwellings 2 spaces (1 assigned) - 3 bedroom dwellings 2.25 spaces (2 assigned) - 4 or more bedroom dwellings 3 spaces (3 assigned) - 7.7.2 For the reasons previously explained at paragraph 7.5.2 the parking requirements for the development would be based on five 2-bed units and four 3-bed units.
+The development would require 19 spaces (13 assigned). - 7.7.3 The proposal includes the provision of basement level parking providing 16 parking spaces (8 disabled) with an additional 3 spaces provided within the site frontage; totalling 19 spaces which would meet the parking standards.
+As a result of the reduction in the number of units proposed there is a reduction in the number of parking spaces required.
+This has in turn resulted in the applicant altering the layout of the parking spaces within the basement to provide increased space for access and egress.
+There is a reduced number of tandem spaces which improves accessibility into the spaces as detailed within the revised swept path analysis.
+The spaces have also been increased in width by 0.1 metres measuring 2.5m x 4.8 metres which meet the general standards detailed within Policy DM13 of the Development Management Policies LDD.
+Additional space is provided adjacent to the disabled spaces to assist with access to/from vehicles.
+The positioning of the 8 disabled spaces has also been revised such that these could be allocated to 5 separate flats (i.e. a reduction in the number of tandem accessible spaces).
+It is also worth noting that the overall provision of accessible spaces exceeds policy requirements. - 7.7.4 A condition on any consent would require details of the allocation of parking within the development to be formally agreed and for these arrangements to be implemented and maintained.
+This would include allocation and management of the 8 disable parking spaces.

-- 7.7.5 Subject to conditions the development would make provision for parking in accordance with standards and the development would be acceptable in this regard in accordance with Core Strategy Policy CP10 and Policy DM13 and Appendix 5 of the Development Management Policies document. - 7.7.6 There are cycle storage areas within the basement which would accommodate storage for each of the ten new units which would exceed the requirements of Policy DM13 and Appendix 5 of the Development Management Policies document which require 1 space per 2 units in the case of flats. - 7.7.7 Whilst the concerns raised by Members are noted, the proposal would provide a policy compliant level of parking provision which also accords with guidance in relation to the size of spaces.
-The submitted swept path assessments (which have been reviewed by the Highways Authority) demonstrate that access to/from all spaces can be achieved.
+- 7.7.5 Subject to conditions the development would make provision for parking in accordance with standards and the development would be acceptable in this regard in accordance with Core Strategy Policy CP10 and Policy DM13 and Appendix 5 of the Development Management Policies document. - 7.7.6 There are cycle storage areas within the basement which would accommodate storage for each of the nine new units which would exceed the requirements of Policy DM13 and Appendix 5 of the Development Management Policies document which require 1 space per 2 units in the case of flats. - 7.7.7 In conclusion, the proposal would provide a policy compliant level of parking provision which also accords with guidance in relation to the size of spaces.
+The submitted swept path assessments demonstrate that access to/from all spaces can be achieved.
 In addition, there is space for vehicles to wait safely within the basement whilst a second vehicle is retrieved from the tandem parking spaces, and all such waiting is clear of the highway such that either way there is no harm to highway safety.
-The Highways Authority raise no objection and the proposal is considered acceptable in accordance with Policy CP10 of the Core Strategy (adopted October 2011) and Policy DM13 and Appendix 5 of the Development Management Policies LDD (adopted July 2013).
+The Highways Authority raised no objection and the proposal is considered acceptable in accordance with Policy CP10 of the Core Strategy (adopted October 2011) and Policy DM13 and Appendix 5 of the Development Management Policies LDD (adopted July 2013).